haroohie-club/SerialLoops/README.md

 Uninstalling Serial Loops itself is quite simple; however, you may also want to uninstall the packaged dependencies.
 Follow the instructions below for each platform to do this.

 #### Linux
-* If you installed the Flatpak, simply run `flatpak uninstall --delete-data club.haroohie.SerialLoops` to remove the Flatpak and all its associated data.
+* If you installed the Flatpak, simply run uninstall it via the Warehouse app or your software/app store application.
+Alternatively, you can run `flatpak uninstall --delete-data club.haroohie.SerialLoops` to remove the Flatpak and all its associated data.
 If you don't want to keep your project data, ensure you delete the `~/SerialLoops` directory as well.
+* If you installed the AppImage, simply delete it from your machine.
 * If you installed the deb or rpm package, run your package manager's uninstall command for the `SerialLoops` package.
 * If you downloaded the tarball, delete the unpacked files from your system.
 You may also run your package manager's uninstallation command for Clang, LLD, Ninja, and SDL2.

 #### macOS
 Simply drag the Serial Loops application from the Applications folder to the trash.
+Then run `brew uninstall llvm` and `brew uninstall ninja-build` to remove LLVM and Ninja (if you want to do so).
+Finally, if you also want to uninstall Homebrew, you can run `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/uninstall.sh)"`.

 #### Windows
 Go into Add or Remove Programs and remove Serial Loops and (if you don't want it anymore) LLVM.